JiggityMaggotKetamynes/Chips/YC_application.md

     - Users use existing reasons for speculation/ financial instrumentation in places they previously could not.
     - Cold storage available via node or app interface(hot/cold)

+## How far along are you?
+Pitch theorized and hashed out, continuing to polish demo & website.

+## How long have each of you been working on this?
+How much of that has been full-time?
+Please explain.
+1 months.
+30-40 hours a week.
+(For both founders)

+## What tech stack are you using, or planning to use, to build this product?

+*************

+## If you are applying with the same idea as a previous batch, did anything change?
+If you applied with a different idea, why did you pivot and what did you learn from the last idea?

+Probably best if you answer here.

 ## Why did you pick this idea to work on?
 Do you have domain expertise in this area?
 How do you know people need what you're making?